doofzoff/doofzoff/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Node.js/Python/C#/Java
+- 🔭 I’m currently working on Node.js/PHP/C#/
-- 🌱 I’m currently learning JS/C#
+- 🌱 I’m currently learning C# (I already have experience, I made native applications in C# Xamarin for my social network)
-- 👯 Writing a notification server
+- 👯 At the moment I'm doing a Login server on Node.js
-- 🤔 Making project's on Java
+- 🤔 I run my Instagram where I write servers on Node.js and PHP (@aghdoofz)
-- ⚡ Fun fact: I am developing servers for SC Games
+- ⚡ Fun fact: I also develop my own social network (Globagram)
-- 👤 About me: My name is Farid, and I'm a half RE of Supercell Games, and i'm have own project in VK -->
+- 👤 About me: My name is Farid, i'm from Baku, and I'm a half RE of Supercell Games, and i'm have own project in VK.
+-->